manasiwaghmare18/PRODIGY_DS_03/README.md

 3) bank-full.csv with all examples and 17 inputs, ordered by date (older version of this dataset with less inputs).
 4) bank.csv with 10% of the examples and 17 inputs, randomly selected from 3 (older version of this dataset with less inputs).
 The smallest datasets are provided to test more computationally demanding machine learning algorithms (e.g., SVM).

+# The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).